wajihhass/Cyber-Report/README.md

 ### Q4.
 Were there security measures that could have been taken in order to prevent this attack?
 I think using VPN could prevent this attack and using the ssl protocol to add more security to the connection

 ***
+### Q1.
+What type of attack was this?
+A huge data breach at US VoiP provider Broadvoice has exposed more than 350 million customer records, including names, phone numbers and even call transcripts.